chengkaiyang2025/chengkaiyang2025.github.io/index.md

 Other courses of MADS mainly include Machine Learning, which is also a topic that I am very interested in.
 See the [link](https://www.uvic.ca/ecs/ece/future/mads/our-program/index.php) for details.

-# Projects

-Here is an [video](https://www.youtube.com/watch?v=dCqqfJ_6T3s) of a project I did previously using Flink to process log to find potential bugs in real-time

 # Contributions to the open-source project Apache Flink

-I am also a contributor to the community of the well-known real-time processing framework [Apache Flink](https://flink.apache.org/).
+I am also a **contributor** to the community of the well-known real-time processing framework [Apache Flink](https://flink.apache.org/).

  My contributions mainly include [translating the official English documentation of Flink into Chinese](https://github.com/apache/flink/pulls?q=is%3Apr+author%3Achengkaiyang2025+is%3Aclosed), which helps thousands of Chinese developers use Flink better.
 Here is a main list of my contributions.